 18 December 2012

-On International Migrants Day 2012, Warda Henning, Programme Management Officer at the UNODC New York Office briefs UN Member States on the achievements of UNODC's work as Chair of the Global Migration Group (GMG).
+On International Migrants Day 2012, Warda Henning of the UN Office on Drugs and Crime briefs UN Member States on the achievements of UNODC's work as Chair of the Global Migration Group (GMG).
 Ms. Henning highlighted the Group's increasingly integrated approach towards policy guidance and human rights issues and shared conclusions and recommendations resulting from the GMG's nine meetings over the past six months.
 These included the outcome of the Global Forum on Migration and Development, a government-led process open to all UN Member States and Observers that held its sixth annual meeting in Mauritius in November 2012, and the need for an improved institutional structure for the GMG.

 Link to UN Webcast

 7 December 2012